nginxinc/nginx-gateway-fabric/site/content/installation/running-on-kind.md

 Follow the [installation](./how-to/installation/installation.md) instructions to deploy NGINX Gateway Fabric on your Kind cluster.

 {{<note>}}For `kind` clusters, NodePort services require [extra configuration](https://kind.sigs.k8s.io/docs/user/configuration/#nodeport-with-port-mappings) and LoadBalancer services need [a third-party controller](https://kind.sigs.k8s.io/docs/user/loadbalancer/) like MetalLB for external IP assignment.
 However, the Helm chart creates a LoadBalancer service by default.
-Therefore, the `--wait` flag will hang until timeout.
 To avoid this, you can disable service creation by adding `--set service.create=false` to your Helm command and use the port-forwarding command below instead to try out the examples.{{</note>}}

 ## Access NGINX Gateway Fabric